 While you are allowed to travel the world as a lawful permanent resident, it is important to take precautions on circumstances that could make you lose your green card or affect your eligibility for citizenship in the future.
 Whether you are already a green card holder or in the process of acquiring it, you need to know how to make the most of your status.
 This is why you should work with experienced green card immigration attorneys.

-Here at Immi-USA, we have a team of highly experienced green card attorneys with extensive knowledge of the immigration rules for permanent residents, especially travel regulations.
-For a professional guide on your travel documentation, including a re-entry permit, or returning visa application, you can always count on us.
-Additionally, if your application for any of these has been denied, we can help you regain entry to the U.S. You can contact and book an appointment with one of our green card experts today by filling out this consultation form.
+VisaNation Law Group has a team of highly experienced green card attorneys with extensive knowledge of the immigration rules for permanent residents, especially travel regulations.
+For a professional guide on your travel documentation, including a re-entry permit, or returning visa application, you can always count on them.
+Additionally, if your application for any of these has been denied, they can help you regain entry to the U.S. You can contact and book an appointment with VisaNation Law Group today by filling out this consultation form.